mochan-b/implementing_transformer_generate/README.md

-# implementing_transformer_generate
+# Implementing transformer Generate function

-Implement the generate function from the transformer we trained in the tutorial
+Implementation of the generate function from the transformer we trained in the tutorial to generate text from a prompt